xonq/rabies/nextclade/minimal-dataset/README.md

 # Included clades

-Accessions were assigned to a particular clade if the accession was directly classified within the metadata, or if the accession is a descendant of the most-recent common ancestor of a monophyletic clade of classified accessions.
+We conservatively defined clades as all tips descending from a most-recent common ancestor (MRCA) of accessions classified within the metadata.
+Subclades that were not monophyletic or did not contain uniquely defining mutations were removed.
 The following are the accounted clades, except where exclusion criteria are noted:

 | Clade | Subclade | Exclusion Criteria |
 |-------|----------|-------------------|